uliana875/Astrophysics-II-2022-23/README.md

 # Astrophysics-II-2022-23
- Tasks from Astrophysics II class at the University of Warsaw
+ Tasks from Astrophysics II class at the University of Warsaw (in Polish).